First, let’s get clear on what positive parenting

 8. Using Positive Reinforcement:

-Instead of always disciplining your child’s behaviour, reward the good behaviour with praise or small rewards.
-No matter how small their achievements are, be sure to celebrate them.
+Instead of always disciplining your child’s behavior, reward the good behavior with praise or small rewards.

-9. Role Model Desired Behavior:
+9. Role Model Desired Behaviour:

 Be aware of how you act, kids learn by example, and you are the one they spend most of their time with.
 So be kind and empathetic in your interactions.

 When you have a gentle approach towards complicated issues, your kid’s will have a similar approach to life.
 Show healthy ways to cope with stress or frustration.
-Remember, your actions speak louder than your words.

 10. Independence and Responsibility: